monkeyusage/couleur/README.md

 # couleur
-Couleur is a repo for color analysis using rust
+Couleur is a repo for color analysis using rust & python